 Lately, quite a number of clients have asked us to create eBooks, handouts and FAQs that can be converted into PDFs for downloading.

+Should your content be in PDFs?
 Is this becoming a standard?
 And if so, is it a good idea?

 Best Practices Are Contextual